-The arrests come on the heels of the city barricading the area and amid calls from city leaders to make public all the names of those arrested soliciting a prostitute, calls that come just four months after a prostitution was slain there.
+The arrests come on the heels of the city barricading the area and amid calls from city leaders to make public all the names of those arrested soliciting a prostitute -- calls that came just four months after a prostitute was slain there.

 Officials are energizing a push to focus and dissuade those prowling McMicken Avenue for prostitutes.

 For three hours Tuesday afternoon, undercover vice section investigators arrested the five men – all between 26 and 35 years old – and charged them in connection with soliciting and loitering to solicit, police said.

 In addition to Burton, Randy Larkin, 34, of Mount Healthy; Anthony Jones 35, of Over-the-Rhine; Johnny Hunter, 32, of Avondale; and Darnell Gaines, 28, of Cheviot, were booked into the Hamilton County jail.

 The latest “reverse prostitution sting” is considered phase II of the city’s battle against prostitution in the McMicken corridor, officials said.
 Phase I was implemented last week when District 1 officers put up barricades to try to keep johns from cruising the street.
 The first barriers went up Wednesday along McMicken Avenue and two more are scheduled.